henrikvtcodes/buysellbot-py/README.md

 # `buysellbot-py`
+**This bot is set up for Coinbase.**
-Just a shitty python trading bot for some friends
+Just a shitty python crypto trading bot for some friends